 What Is a Brand Message?

-It’s a lot easier to explain your business’s purpose and value when you have the chance.
-But most of your prospects want to know a little more about you before they give you that opportunity.
+It’s a lot easier to explain your business’s purpose and value in a person-to-person call or meeting.
+But most of your prospects want to know more about you before they talk to you.

 A brand message is an overarching theme that supports all your business communication.
-That theme should come through in every touchpoint.
-These include your website, social media, advertising, and even customer service.
+That theme should be clear in every touchpoint.
+These touchpoints include your website, social media, advertising, and even customer service.

-It’s the consistency of this message that makes it so powerful.
+It’s the consistency of this message that makes it so effective.

 Here’s how it works: think of a movie you’ve watched again and again or a book you’ve read several times.